Visiting 4th Year Students

 Prerequisites: Completion of third year required Surgery clerkship, third year medical student standing

 In-depth experience on musculoskeletal oncology service with primary involvement in initial evaluation, staging, treatment, and postoperative follow-up of patients with various musculoskeletal malignancies.
 The oncology rotation for medical students provides a basic understanding of the incidence of sarcomas and metatastic adenocarcinomas in adults and children.
+Taking call is required.

-Enrollment: 1 student per 4 week rotation
+Availability: 1 student per 4-week rotation

-ORTHP 680 – General Orthopaedic Clerkship at VAMC
+ORTHP 680 – General Orthopaedics Clerkship

 Offered AWSpS – 4 Weeks